xitop/edzed/docs/sblocks.rst

     a sequence (list, tuple, ...) containing the coroutine function (i.e. defined with ``async def``) to be awaited followed by its arguments.

-  In order to fully utilize this block, you might want to specify additional parameters.
+  In order to fully utilize this block, you might need to specify additional parameters.
 Refer to the base class :class:`SBlock`.

   :param init_timeout: